sjezewski/recipes/simple-meals.md

 I have a super awesome kale salad recipe that always impresses.
 It's not super involved, but it's not simple either.
 If you're interested, I'll share

+### Staples on Staples

+I learned recently that folks call this 'macrobiotic' food.
+I just like it.

+Basically I'll do brown rice (lower glycemic index) and some braised greens, and beans of some sort (or lentils) ... and thats 80% of a meal right there.
+Then I'll fry some eggs, or add fish, and add something to make it tasty.
+Soy sauce, or one of the sauces I list below.

+Some example combos:

+- brown rice + kale + lentils + ginger miso oil + egg
+- white rice + salmon + black beans
+- white rice + pinto beans + roast garlic + eggs + chile paste
+- white rice scramble + braised leeks + onions + kimchi

 ## Flourish

 - [togarashi flakes](https://github.com/sjezewski/recipes/raw/master/images/togarashi.jpg)